 The petrified remains of a 145 million year old “fossil tree” on Tooting Common is to get some tender loving care with the council carrying out a restoration.

 Fossilised tree trunks of this type were commonly encountered during the quarrying of building stones, notably Portland Stone.
 It was taken from there and presented to The Balham & District Antiquarian and Natural History Society by local Victorian developer Mr Alfred Heaver and placed on the common in 1898 by the London County Council.

-It’s placement in the park a legacy of the Victorian practise of placing geological curiosities on display as public attractions in urban parks.
+Its placement in the park a legacy of the Victorian practice of placing geological curiosities on display as public attractions in urban parks.

 A new iron fence will surround the tree to mark it as a focal point, while an unlocked metal gate will allow people access to the viewing platform.

 When completed, a piece of Jurassic Earth will once more be more visible to modern humans.